-Micro weddings have been around a long time but they have become very popular this past year due to the pandemic the world is going through.
+Micro weddings have been around a long time but they have become very popular in the past two years due to the pandemic the world is going through.

 Covid-19 has forced almost all couples to scramble and make alternative wedding plans.